 The Authentication Methods

-The most common authentication method is the password.
+The most common, and one of the most insecure, authentication method is the password.
 A string of characters used to verify the identity of a user, known to both the user and the service provider.

 From a security standpoint these are notoriously weak for two reasons.
 First, because it is a shared secret, meaning that it is stored somewhere (the application’s database) as well as being known by the user (often written down).
 This has been corrected for, somewhat, by hashing requirements for password storage.
 This still places the onus on the user to have a password (many users have over 100) stored in their memory and not recording it anywhere from where it can be stolen.
 For obvious reasons passwords do not do a great job of meeting the definition of authentication, proving that you are you, since anyone with your password can pretend to be you.